FAQ – Best Cycling Related Answers

 Frame size measurement

 For a step-over bike frame (also known as a diamond shape frame), standover height is the basic element of bike fit.
 It is the distance from the ground to the top of the bicycle’s frame at that point where your crotch is when straddling the bike.
 To check this, straddle the bike, and bounce on your heels.
 If your crotch touches the frame, the bike is too big for you.
-Don’t even ride the bike around the block.
-A bike that you ride only on paved surfaces should give you a minimum standover height clearance of two inches.
-A bike that you’ll ride on unpaved surfaces should give you a minimum of three inches of standover height clearance.
-And a bike that you’ll use off-road should give you four inches or more of clearance.

 What’s the easiest way to fix a rusty bike chain?